bobbyshaw/tomrobertshaw.net/ecommerce-survey.md

 ## Latest Survey

-The latest survey has been completed and will be released soon after the data valdiation phase has been completed.
+The latest updates to the survey and more can be found under [Hivemind Research](http://askhivemind.com).

 ## Previous Surveys